- Give your money a chance to grow.

 1. Put your money to work

-Eligible taxpayers can contribute up to $6,000 per year to a traditional or Roth IRA, or $7,000 if they have reached age 50, for 2019 and 2020 (assuming they have earned income at least equal to their contribution).
+Eligible taxpayers can contribute up to $6,000 per year, or your taxable compensation for the year (whichever is less), to a traditional or Roth IRA, or $7,000 if they have reached age 50, for both tax years 2019 and 2020 (assuming they have earned income at least equal to their contribution).
 It's a significant amount of money—think about how much it could grow over time.

 2. You don't have to wait until you have the full contribution

-The $6,000 IRA contribution limit is a significant sum of money, particularly for young people trying to save for the first time.
+The $6,000 (or your compensation limit) IRA contribution limit is a significant sum of money, particularly for young people trying to save for the first time.

 The good news is that you don't have to put the full $6,000 into the account all at once.
 You can automate your IRA contributions and have money deposited to your IRA weekly, biweekly, or monthly—or on whatever schedule works for you.

-Making many small contributions to the account may be easier than doing one big one.
+Making many small contributions to the account may be easier than making one big one.

 3. Get a tax break